The Quran's Hidden Mathematics

 The near-equal split of 23 odd and 25 even differences reinforces the balanced distribution pattern, complementing the earlier sequence-number parity analysis of the same 48 Surahs.

-When we compare each Surah's verse count with its chapter number, we can analyze the results by sequence parity (odd/even chapter number) or by difference parity (odd/even difference).
-Both approaches yield the same grand total: 57:57.
+When we compare each Surah's verse count with its chapter number, the difference can be classified as Odd or Even.
+Across both conditions, this yields the same grand total: 57 : 57.

 Verses > Surah Number (48 Surahs)